Daarak-Sedo/Express-JS/README.md

 2. GOTO  http://api.openweathermap.org => “subscribe” current weather data ==> get api key for Free version ==> create new account and Verify your emailId( Must verify to avoid issues) => go to My APi keys under your account name(top right corner) or https://home.openweathermap.org/api_keys => save the key/appid somewhere.
 Now proceed further

  Create API's to do each of the following:

-                    - get weather of London from http://api.openweathermap.org/data/2.5/weather?q=London&appid=<useYourOwnAppId>  (NOTE: must use HTTP infront of the url else axios will attempt to hit localhost and give error  ..also use HTTP only and not HTTPS)
+                   (i) -  get weather of London from http://api.openweathermap.org/data/2.5/weather?q=London&appid=<useYourOwnAppId>  (NOTE: must use HTTP infront of the url else axios will attempt to hit localhost and give error  ..also use HTTP only and not HTTPS)
                     - then change the above to get the temperature only( of London)

-                    - Sort the cities  ["Bengaluru","Mumbai", "Delhi", "Kolkata", "Chennai", "London", "Moscow"] in order of their increasing temperature result should look something like this [
+                   (ii) -  Sort the cities  ["Bengaluru","Mumbai", "Delhi", "Kolkata", "Chennai", "London", "Moscow"] in order of their increasing temperature result should look something like this
+                    [
                     {city:"London", temp: 280},